ysmood/notell/README.md

 * Deadly simple to setup.

-* Auto refresh the presentation when you edit save it.
+* Auto refresh the presentation when your editor saves it.

 ### Screenshot